 The Council strongly advises that an “Environmental Search” is obtained, prior to the purchase, lease or development of any land or property within the Borough.

-Darlington Borough Council has adopted YAHPAC technical guidance on the development of land affected by contamination to assist developers, landowners and consultants with the planning process.
+Darlington Borough Council has adopted YALPAG technical guidance on the development of land affected by contamination to assist developers, landowners and consultants with the planning process.

 The investigation, assessment, clean up and management of land affected by contamination is technically complex and should only be undertaken by a Competent Person.
 In order to assist practitioners engaged in land contamination work The Council refers closely to the standards and requirements set out in Planning Practice Guidance and current best practice.